Tutorial: Create calculated columns in Power BI Desktop

 This tutorial will guide you through understanding and creating some calculated columns and using them in report visualizations in Power BI Desktop.

 This tutorial is intended for Power BI users already familiar with using Power BI Desktop to create more advanced models.
 You should already know how to use Get Data and the Power Query Editor to import data, work with multiple related tables, and add fields to the Report canvas.
 If you’re new to Power BI Desktop, be sure to check out Getting Started with Power BI Desktop.

 The tutorial uses the Contoso Sales Sample for Power BI Desktop, the same sample used for the Create your own measures in Power BI Desktop tutorial.
 This sales data from the fictitious company Contoso, Inc. was imported from a database, so you won’t be able to connect to the data source or view it in the Power Query Editor.
 Download and extract the file on your own computer, and then open it in Power BI Desktop.

 Create a calculated column with values from related tables

 In your Sales Report, you want to display product categories and subcategories as single values, like "Cell phones – Accessories", "Cell phones – Smartphones & PDAs", and so on.
 There's no field in the Fields list that gives you that data, but there is a ProductCategory field and a ProductSubcategory field, each in its own table.
 You can create a calculated column that combines values from these two columns.
 DAX formulas can leverage the full power of the model you already have, including relationships between different tables that already exist.

-The formula bar appears along the top of the Report canvas, ready for you to name your column and enter a DAX formula.
+When you select New column, the Formula bar appears along the top of the Report canvas, ready for you to name your column and enter a DAX formula.